Breaking the News: Taking the Roles of Influencer vs. Journalist in a LLM-Based Game for Raising Misinformation Awareness: Discussion

-Our study provided empirical evidence that the intervention improved some aspects of users' general media literacy, their behavioral intentions to use different strategies for checking misinformation and their performance in discriminating between fake and real news.
-However, it did not substantially enhance players’ prosuming skills, despite the mechanics of the game being tailored to support content generation.
-One possible explanation of this result would be that pre-survey data indicated that participants entered the study with high levels of confidence in their prosuming abilities.
-This "ceiling effect" likely constrained measurable gains, as participants had or perceived less room for improvement.
-Another explanation is that high-level skills of critical prosuming require collaborative efforts and collective intelligence between participants \cite{lin2013understanding}, which was not possible to achieve in the PvP model of the game.
-Finally, the game only provided four rounds of content creation for each person, which could be sufficient to apply a critical perspective on the content, but not enough to train creation effectiveness.
+Our study provided evidence that the game intervention improved some aspects of users' media literacy, their intentions to check misinformation, and their ability to distinguish fake from real news.
+However, it did not significantly enhance prosuming skills, even though the game mechanics were designed to support content creation.
+One reason for this could be that participants started the study with high confidence in their prosuming abilities, creating a ``ceiling effect'' that limited measurable improvement.
+A possible explanation is that high-level prosuming skills require collaborative efforts \cite{lin2013understanding}, which were not possible in the PvP model of the game.
+Also, the game only had four rounds of content creation, which might have been enough to apply a critical perspective, but not enough to significantly improve creation effectiveness.
+Interestingly, both the game intervention and the control intervention resulted in an improvement in the willingness to apply verification behaviours.
+That means that exposure to labelled misinformation can be a mechanism to orient people towards fact-checking behaviours; however, as we saw in the results of the MIST test, it is not enough to improve the ability to identify it.